eaglesky/system-design/MySystemDesignReview.md

 Typically database index is a data structure like B+ tree(non-binary self-balancing tree).
 Note that B+ tree is different from B tree.

 More details on indexing are explained in the book *Database System Concepts* by Abraham Silberschatz.
 Typically they are large and stored on disks.

+B+ trees are exceptionally good for range queries.
+Once the first record in the range has been found using the search algorithm described above, the rest of the records in the range can be found by sequential processing the remaining records in the leaf node, and then continuing down (actually right of the current leaf node) the linked list of leaf nodes as far as necessary.
+Once a record is found that has a search key value above the upper bound of the requested range, then the search completes.

 Apart from that, B+ tree is more cache friendly than Hash table, when processing a range query or the consecutive search keys are closed to each other.
 But for point query, using hash table residing in memory is extremely faster than using other data structures.
 Like Redis, the time complexity is O(1+n/k) where n is the number of items and k the number of buckets (Redis ensures that n/k is small).
 When hash table is stored on disk, the major overhead is reading the data into memory, and hash table is not so much faster than B+ tree even for point query, which is why most of the RDMSs prefer B+ tree.